 The state of Perak is located at the west coast of Peninsular Malaysia between the states of Penang and Kedah in the north and Selangor in the south.
 Meaning silver in the Malay language, this name is said to have been derived from tin ore that have enabled this state to grow economically in the past.

 The Kinta Valley used to contain one of the world's richest tin deposit.
 Since then the economy of the state has diversified from dependence on tin and farming into manufacturing, tourism, trade, commerce and construction.

 Here is a listing of Perak Events 2017 that you can participate.
 Year 2017 has also been declared as Visit Perak Year hence many events have been planned for the tourists to join.

 Ipoh is the capital of this state of over 2 million people.
-Other main towns are Kuala Kangsar, the Royal town.
+The other main town is Kuala Kangsar, the Royal town.
 Taiping was formerly the state capital but still remain one of the most visited town in this area.
 Lumut is the gateway to the popular Pangkor Island.
 The leaning tower of Malaysia is located in Teluk Intan.